Remote Hiring Guide: How to Find and Recruit the Best Remote Workers

 Let’s start with the basics.
 Hiring remote employees doesn’t require a complete mindset shift, but it does involve a bit of upfront work to make sure you’re setting new hires up for success.
 Laying this foundation will help you avoid potential pitfalls along the employment journey.

-Decide what type of remote situation you’ll be offering
+1. Decide what type of remote situation you’ll be hiring for

-First and foremost, you need to ask yourself whether your team will be fully remote, work from different offices, or simply have a flexible, work-from-home schedule.
+First and foremost, you need to ask yourself whether your team will be fully remote or only part-time, work from different offices, or simply have a flexible, work-from-home schedule.
 If you don’t have policies in place already, start thinking about them now.

 Based on your decision, you can decide whether having previous experience working remotely is a necessity.
 For example, if occasional remote work is more of a perk, you probably don’t need someone who’s been based out of their home office for years.
 But if you’re building a remote team from scratch, hiring people with remote experience first may be a good idea.